Apps Like SoLo Funds For Fast Cash (& Other Alternatives)

 What’s the difference between cash advance apps and SoLo Funds?

-Cash advance apps give users an early payday against future income, while SoLo Funds gives users loans.
-Most cash advance apps connect to your bank account and automatically use the next payday to replenish the cash advance.
+Cash advance apps give users an early payday against future income, while SoLo Funds gives users small loans.
+Most cash advance apps connect to your bank account and automatically use the next payday for repayment.

 Why are loan apps like SoLo Funds better than payday loans?

-Apps like SoLo Funds have lower interest rates and fees than payday loans.
+Apps like SoLo Funds have lower costs than most payday loans.
 You will likely save a lot of money if you avoid payday loans and go with a loan app like SoLo Funds instead.

 Will cash advance apps like SoLo Funds help me build credit?

 Cash advance apps usually do not aid in building credit since they do not perform a hard credit check or report payment history to major credit bureaus.
-This means that while applying for a cash advance won't harm your credit score, it also won't help establish a positive payment history when you make payments towards the loan.
+However, some apps have built add-on solutions that will help you establish credit history as you use their platform.

 I have bad credit.
 Will a cash advance app still loan me money?